TOWNSHIP OF MORRIS, MORRIS COUNTY

 F. PARTICIPATING PLAN.
 Any Blue Cross Plan or Blue Shield Plan or other affiliate which has a written agreement to provide benefits to Eligible Persons as described in this Exhibit.

 G. CO-PAYMENT.
 The amount charged to the Eligible Person by a Participating Pharmacy, or deducted from a claim submitted directly to the Plan by an Eligible Person.
 This applies to each Prescription Drug, on a Prescription Order or authorized refill, and to insulin.
-The payment per prescription of $10.00 for generic prescriptions, $15.00 for brand name prescriptions and $10.00 for generic prescriptions, $15.00 for brand name prescriptions for mail order prescriptions.
-The increased co-pays shall be effective as soon as practicable.
+The payment per prescription of $5.00 for generic prescriptions, $10.00 for brand name prescriptions and $0.00 for mail order prescriptions.

 REPRESENTATION FEE: DEMAND AND RETURN SYSTEM